luck-robotics/luck-robotics.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Welcome to the website of the Luck Lab lead by Assist.
-Professor [Kevin Sebastian Luck](www.kevin-luck.com)!
-We are part of the [Computational Intelligence Group](https://cs.vu.nl/ci/) at the Vrije Universiteit Amsterdam in the Netherlands.
+Professor [Kevin Sebastian Luck](https://www.kevin-luck.com)!
+We are part of the [Computational Intelligence Group](https://cs.vu.nl/ci/) at the Vrije Universiteit Amsterdam in The Netherlands.

-Our group's research is centered boradly on robot learning, with a special focus on
+Our group's research is centered broadly on robot learning, with a special focus on
  - Deep Reinforcement Learning for Continuous Control & Robotics
  - Multi- and Cross-Embodiment Learning
  - Co-Design & Co-Optimization of Robot Design and Behaviour